Academic Title:

 Education and Training

 I completed my undergraduate work at Franklin and Marshall College in 1995, obtained my M.S. in 1999 and my Ph.D. in 2004 from University of Maryland Baltimore.
-For my thesis work, I studied the transcription factor RUNX2 and its function in angiogenesis and tumorigenesis.
-During my postdoctoral training with Dr. Kurtis Bachman, I learned powerful genetic techniques to develop a novel in vitro isogenic cell system for examining PTEN deficiency on cell signaling.
-I continued my postdoctoral training with Dr. Stuart Martin and focused on the role that PTEN deletion plays in the formation of microtentacles (McTNs) and the ability of cancer cells to metastasize.
-In 2012, I became a Research Associate in the laboratory of Dr. Martin.
+I began my postdoctoral training in the laboratory of Dr. Kurtis Bachman where I learned powerful genetic techniques to develop a novel in vitro isogenic cell system for examining PTEN deficiency on cell signaling.
+I continued my postdoctoral training in the laboratory of Dr. Stuart Martin where I examined the role of PTEN loss in the formation of microtentacles (McTNs) and the ability of cancer cells to metastasize.
+Currently, I am an Assistant Professor in the Pharmacology Department at the University of Maryland School of Medicine and a member of the University of Maryland Greenebaum NCI Comprehensive Cancer Center.
+My research focuses on elucidating aberrant cell signaling and cytoskeletal regulation in migratory metastatic cells and circulating tumor cells (CTCs).
+My goal is to improve the understanding of how biochemical signals and environmental cues modulate cytoskeletal alterations to provide new insight for future development of pharmacologic approaches for inhibiting metastasis by chemically targeting cytoskeletal structures that regulate cell stiffness and deformability.

 Highlighted Publications